 Simple symbols, such as the rainbow, are an effective way to signal to LGBTI+ people that they are in a positive, inclusive, safe environment, and encourage them to talk about things they may otherwise have felt unsure or uncomfortable disclosing.
 They also encourage conversations amongst staff themselves about the importance of being aware of issues of equality, diversity and inclusion, and help to reinforce the shared responsibility that HSE staff have in this regard.

 We suggest a planned roll out of a whole department or whole service approach to the initiative:

 Please see the implementation pack for further details on suggestions for project roll out.

-Designed for all HSE staff, this module will give you an understanding of LGBT+ identities and provide tips on how to be more inclusive of LGBT+ service users.
-Login to http://HSeLanD.ie to access this programme.
+Designed for HSE staff, these training modules will give you an understanding of LGBTI+ identities and provide some guidance on how you can be inclusive of all LGBTI+ service users.

 Supporters of HSE Rainbow Badge Initiative

 Downloads / Resources

 - HSE Rainbow Badge Implementation Toolkit (PDF, size 2.97 MB, 25 pages)